unixorn/docker-helpers.zshplugin/README.md

 ```

 ## zgen
-Add `zgen load unixorn/docker-helpers.zshplugin` to your `.zshrc` where you're loading your other plugins.
+Add `zgen load unixorn/docker-helpers.zshplugin` to your `.zshrc` wherever you're loading your other plugins.

 # Docker helper scripts